hydroperfoxie/docs/src/skyflex-manifest.md

 ### Command line interface

-The Iron manifest for a command line interface looks like the following:
+The SkyFlex manifest for a command line interface looks like the following:

 ```toml
 [package]